- Dragon Age: Origins - Non-Playable Characters - Grey Wardens

 - Evil Prince: This trope fits Bhelen to a 'T', although he turns out to be a skilled, albeit ruthless ruler..

 - The Extremist Was Right: If he's elected king, he eases discrimination against the casteless and makes it easier for Orzammar to trade with outside world.
+The Noble caste throws a fit, but their obstinate regressiveness is what's slowly killing Orzammar society to begin with.

 - The Good King: What he becomes if he is elected by the Assembly, with a healthy dose of Good Is Not Soft.
 He encourages trade with the surface, gives the Casteless civil rights, allows them to join the army and, generally, moves Orzammar to the future.
 Banter between two dwarven ambassadors in Inquisition reveals that he supports Empress Celene in the power struggle for Orlais, trades food and other essentials with her, and has Orzammar well supplied and organized despite trade difficulties.
 Contrast these with Harrowmont.